brittneykernan/nowdepartingnyc/src/pages/barcelona.md

 Barcelona is a unique and stylish place.
 You're going to want to leave your inclination to blend in at home.
-Stop scouring TikTok for European vacation outfits, and show up as your bold one-of-a-kind self, like Barcelona does.
+Stop scouring TikTok for European vacation outfits, and show up as your bold one-of-a-kind self, as Barcelona does.

 ## What You'll Find

-This is the perfect city to enjoy long strolls, culinary excellence, art and architecture.
-[Barcelona's history](https://en.wikipedia.org/wiki/History_of_Barcelona) is facinating, and there's an interesting mix of progressive and conservative culture.
+This is the perfect city to enjoy long strolls, culinary excellence, art, and architecture.
+[Barcelona's history](https://en.wikipedia.org/wiki/History_of_Barcelona) is fascinating, and there's an interesting mix of progressive and conservative culture.
 Folks are friendly, service is on-point and metros are clean.

 ## Hot Spots

-We've curated our top picks of boutiques, restaurants, cultural destinations, skate shops, book and music stores, coffee and dessert shops in Barcelona below.
+We've curated our top picks of boutiques, restaurants, cultural destinations, skate shops, book and music stores, and coffee and dessert shops in Barcelona below.

 <iframe
 src="https://www.google.com/maps/d/u/0/embed?mid=1os2iIcn02sp3VBhO1XpAFaje79X7hAE&ehbc=2E312F&noprof=1"